LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 or your own, can contribute with additional type definitions as both ``type`` and ``arbitrary`` entities are user extensible by defining clauses for their multifile predicates.

-An optional argument, ``n/1``, allows the specification of the number of random tests that will be generated and run.
-The maximum number of shrink operations can be specified using the option ``s/1``.

 The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the ``arbitrary``